-- Poisoned Weapons: His needles are coated in a deadly poison that will kill its target.
+- Poisoned Weapons: His needles are coated in a deadly poison that will immobilize and kill its target.

-- Power Palms: Utilizes palm strikes against his oponnents in hand-to-hand combat, sometimes combined with a Ki Attack.
+- Power Palms: Utilizes palm strikes against his opponents in hand-to-hand combat, sometimes combined with a Ki Manipulation.

 - Pressure Point: Attacks enemy pressure points with his needles in order to immobilize and damage his opponents, though he is quite capable of hitting them personally in close quarters.

-- Simple Staff: The Naraku wield khakkhara (Buddhist monk staves) with hidden swords inside as their main weapon, though he personally discards his early on in his fight with Gintoki.
+- Staff of Authority: The Naraku wield khakkhara (Buddhist monk staves) with hidden swords inside as their main weapon.

 - Sword Cane: The khakkhara the Naraku wield are essentially this, featuing hidden blades inside of them.